 The Humboldt Forum will open in three stages.
 The opening was initially planned for September 2020, but the corona pandemic has severely impacted the capacities and material supplies of construction companies, in turn affecting further construction planning.
 We will evaluate the situation together with the responsible authorities and will provide you with a concrete schedule as soon as possible.

 The overall costs for the construction of the Humboldt Forum amount to a total of EUR 644 million, of which the federal government takes over EUR 532 million and the state of Berlin EUR 32 million.
-The remaining EUR 80 million for the reconstruction of the baroque facades was financed exclusively by donations from private sponsors.
-Additional costs for the reconstruction of the dome and optional facade elements amount to a total of EUR 25 million, of which EUR 19 million have already been donated (May 2020).
+The remaining EUR 80 million for the reconstruction of the baroque facades will be financed exclusively by donations from private sponsors.
+Additional costs for the reconstruction of the dome and optional facade elements amount to a total of EUR 19 million (July 2020).

 The Humboldt Forum is a new center of culture and science in the historical heart of Berlin.
 It brings together arts, cultures, areas of knowledge, people, communities and perspectives, creating spaces for surprising experiments and inspiring encounters.
 The outstanding collections that have been assembled under one roof and the varied programme of exhibitions, events and educational and digital offerings inspire visitors to gain new insights into the world of yesterday, today and tomorrow.